a-b-street/abstreet/docs/design/notes/discrete_sim.md

 - at signals, cars doing the same turn wont start it until the last car finishes it
 		- dont remember what this was

+## New thoughts on this

 - picture each lane as the end of the slow queue and the end of the moving queue. spillback can happen. forget individual agents, just intervals containing cars that expand/contract.

+- dont need to calculate time to change speeds for arbitrary things. just time to go from 0->speed, speed->0. not anything else. in stop-and-start mode, do something else -- the bound is on the intersection, not on the car to accel/deaccel.

+- when we apply the accel, check the intent -- if we overshoot, detect it early, maybe force slight correction. meaure how much correction we need.
+	- interesting... the most constraining intent flips between FollowCar and StopAt.
+	- the car winds up at the right dist, but with tiny speed! just pretend they managed zero?